The Blue Cottage is decorated for St. Patrick’s Day! I made this super easy St. Patrick’s Day banner — here is the tutorial.

 You know me, I don’t pay much for decorations – I usually find inexpensive ones at thrift stores, craft stores, or tag sales.

 I always have the next holiday in mind and my eye out for decorations for that holiday when I shop.

 St. Patrick’s Day is celebrated on March 17 every year, the traditional death date of Saint Patrick (c.
 AD 385–461), the foremost patron saint of Ireland.

-I always love all of the green in our living room when I decorate for this holiday — it means spring is near, finally.
+I always love all of the green in my living room when I decorate for this holiday — it means spring is near, finally.

 I made the below banner with vintage seed packets last year, but I don’t know where it is right now, so I just made a new one.

 This post contains affiliate links.
 If you make a purchase, we receive a small commission at no extra cost to you.
 Click here for details.

 On my last visit to the craft store, I found little shamrocks on sale for $50 cents, and the little corrugated cardboard tags were also half off.
 I knew they ‘d be perfect for an easy banner.